Professional and Institutional Development Program: Program guidelines

 - Inuit communities

-Plans or proposals will not be approved if they aim to build the capacity of organizations that manage service-delivery grant or contribution programs, such as education authorities or child and family services agencies.
-Additionally, plans or proposals targeting the governance capacity of provincial or territorial organizations are not eligible for Professional and Institutional Development Program funding.
+Proposals will not be approved if they aim to build the capacity of organizations that manage service-delivery grant or contribution programs, such as education authorities or child and family services agencies.

-Recipients of Professional and Institutional Development Program funding can be any organization that has had an eligible plan or proposal approved by a Professional and Institutional Development Program committee.
+Any organization that has had an eligible plan or project proposal approved by a P&ID Program committee can receive funding.

-Plans or proposals should originate from the First Nation or Inuit organization that will manage the contribution funding.
+Proposals should originate from the organization that will manage the contribution funding.

 - governance capacity development plans